Shoubick-Majumdar/Colleges_in_india/README.md

 ## 3. Data analysis and visualisation
 For this step, the data will be used for answering questions such as:
-  a.
-How are the colleges are spread throughout the country
+ *  How are the colleges are spread throughout the country
-  b.
-What are the average cost of study by state and course
+ *  What are the average cost of study by state and course
-  c.
-What is the Highest and lowest no. of courses offered by colleges of each type college
+ *  What is the Highest and lowest no. of courses offered by colleges of each type college

 # Conclusion